xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 From Katalon Studio version 8.2.5 onwards, you can include/exclude timestamp in .properties files.
 To do so:

 - Go to **Project > Settings > Project Information**.
 - Check/Uncheck the **Include/Exclude timestamps in .properties files** box.
+By default, this box is unchecked for new projects.
 - Click **Apply**.

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-settings/KS-PRJ-Remove-timestamp.png" width="70%" alt="Include/Exclude timestamp settings">